nilsdacke/knowledge_net/docs/source/tutorial_2.rst

    $

 A chat page should appear in your browser.
-We can now have a conversation about Babbage's books.
+We can now have a conversation about Babbage's life and work.
 Try for example, "Tell me about the analytical engine."

 We will soon take a peek under the hood to better understand what we did.
 But first, let's create and launch two additional knowledge bases, about Charles Darwin and Francis Galton.

 .. code-block:: bash

+   $ python build_database.py examples/documents/darwin/ db/darwin
-   $
+   $ python build_database.py examples/documents/galton/ db/galton